+Confused?
 We sift through the options and guide you on what – if anything – is worth buying for different symptoms.
 The better news is that you might be able to skip the pharmacy spree with some simple home remedies.

 The ingredients in cough, cold and flu treatments target one or more particular symptom, so match your symptoms to the treatments.
 Many products are combos treating more than one symptom, so try to buy only those that address the symptoms you actually have.

-Decongestants reduce the "stuffed up" feeling and mucus formation.
+Consider decongestants, which reduce the "stuffed up" feeling and mucus formation.
 They're not always effective, so you may or may not experience any noticeable difference.

 Pseudoephedrine is a decongestant, but it's kept behind the counter because it can be used to make methamphetamine.
-If you want to purchase it, you will have to ask the pharmacist for it and show ID.
+If you want to buy it, you will have to ask the pharmacist for it and show ID.

 Phenylephrine (look for PE on product labels – e.g. Sudafed PE) has been marketed as a substitute for pseudoephedrine, but is not as effective.

-Side effects of decongestants may include increased blood pressure, sleeplessness, anxiety, and dizziness.
+Side effects of decongestants may include increased blood pressure, sleeplessness, anxiety and dizziness.
 If you have heart disease, diabetes, high blood pressure or thyroid conditions, check with your doctor before taking them.

+Consider an anticholinergic spray.
 Atrovent nasal spray contains ipratropium bromide (which is an anticholinergic), which can help dry up a runny nose and is also recommended for allergies.

-There's not much evidence oral antihistamines such as diphenhydramine, brompheniramine, doxylamine and chlorpheniramine help dry up a runny nose caused by colds, but they may make sleeping easier by countering the stimulating effects of decongestants.
+There's not much evidence oral antihistamines such as diphenhydramine, brompheniramine, doxylamine and chlorpheniramine help dry up a runny nose caused by colds.
+But they may make sleeping easier by countering the stimulating effects of decongestants.

-Side effects include dry eyes and mouth and daytime drowsiness – these effects are usually, but not always, found in night-time products, so check the label.
+Side effects include dry eyes and mouth, and daytime drowsiness – these effects are usually, but not always, found in night-time products, so check the label.
 People with narrow-angle glaucoma or an enlarged prostate should avoid using them.

+Consider leaving it!
 Fever can help fight infection, so unless it's really uncomfortable, it might be best to ride it out.
 See a doctor if it's higher than 39.5°C for three days and doesn't respond to medication such as paracetamol.